 I'm known as a glass bead maker, artist, photographer and nature lover.
 My beads are made by melting glass rods in a torch flame.
-It's an ancient art skill known as lampworking or flameworking.
-From the start of actually making a glass bead, to adding the finishing touches of a completed piece, my work is as unique as the person wearing it.
 Creating beads and designing jewelry takes time and patience.
-Support artists and buy handmade.
-Thank you for visiting.
-Enjoy my work!
+Be inspired.

 If you use Blogger.com for creating your blog, and you upload photos from your computer – that creates a Picasa Web Album.